Rurutia1027/Hands-on-Lab.Config-Center/03-consul-config/README.md

 - Integrates with Spring Cloud Bus or other messaging layers if needed.

 ## Hands-On Lab: Spring Cloud Consul
-Hands on codes will guide you through:
+Hands-on codes will guide you through:
 - Bootstrap a Consul server locally using Docker.
 - Creating Spring Boot applications integrated with Consul for:
-> Dynamically configuration via KV store.
+> Dynamically configure via the KV store.
 > Service registration and discovery.
-> `/actuator/refresh` to pull latest config.
+> `/actuator/refresh` to pull the latest config.
 > Event listener logging to monitor changes.
 - Simulating multiple instances and observing dynamic config updates.
 - Exploring advanced topics: